 The value of

 containerPath must be relative to allow you to dynamically add a local persistent volume to a running container and to ensure consistency across operating systems.
-However, your application may require an absolute or container path, or a relative one with slashes.
+However, your application may require an absolute container path or a relative one with slashes.

 If your application does require an unsupported